 By engaging in IFSTAL, students will be equipped with the knowledge, skills and opportunities needed for them to be more effective in the workplace.

-IFSTAL is led by the Food Research Programme at Oxford University’s Environmental Change Institute and has core funding from the Higher Education Funding Council for England (HEFCE).
+IFSTAL is led by the Food Systems Research Programme at Oxford University’s Environmental Change Institute and has core funding from the Higher Education Funding Council for England (HEFCE).

 IFSTAL is an open, all-inclusive and independent programme.
 We do not work for or answer to any particular organisation, be that governmental, non-governmental or corporate.
 We aim to provide as many different perspectives and representations as possible.
 Collaboration with different workplace organisations does not mean that we endorse their policies.